paulinasiwko/Password-Generator/README.md

 Once all prompts are answered, the password is generated and written to the page.

+The password is generated after each button click.

 After opening the code in the browser the resulting analysis looks as following: